microsoft/aed-rust-learn-content/take-your-first-steps-with-rust/understand-common-concepts/includes/2-data-types.md

 # Rust Built-in Data Types

-Rust comes with some built-ins data types to express numbers, text and truthiness.
+Rust comes with some built-in data types to express numbers, text and truthiness.
 They are the
 following:

 ## Numbers